aspose-cells/Aspose-Cells-API-Tutorials/content/english/java/excel-import-export/export-excel-to-html-java/_index.md

 Congratulations!
 You've successfully exported an Excel file to HTML using Aspose.Cells for Java.
 This step-by-step guide should help you get started with this process in your Java applications.

-For more advanced features and customization options, refer to the official Aspose.Cells for Java documentation.
+For more advanced features and customization options, refer to the Aspose.Cells for Java documentation.

 ## FAQs